-Ratings of Adani Power Limited (APL) draws strength from its extensive experience in thermal power generation as the largest private power producer in the country with operational capacity of 17.55 GW as on September 30, 2024.
+Ratings of Adani Power Limited (APL) draw strength from its extensive experience in thermal power generation as the largest private power producer in the country with operational capacity of 17.55 GW as on December 31, 2024.
 Ratings continue to factor in the strong operational performance in recent years as evident from high plant load factor (PLF) and reduction in receivables post receipt of favourable orders from regulatory authorities, which improved the company's liquidity profile.

-Ratings further derive strength from strong revenue visibility through long term/medium term power purchase agreements (PPAs) aggregating to 83% during H1FY25 of its current operational capacity.
+Ratings further derive strength from strong revenue visibility through long-term/medium-term power purchase agreements (PPAs) aggregating to 87% as on 9MFY25 of its current operational capacity.
 The untied capacity is near the mines, resulting in low fuel cost, which improves tariff competitiveness in the open market.
-As on September 30, 2024, 88% domestic fuel requirement is secured through long/medium term contracts mitigating fuel availability and price risk to a large extent.
-Ratings also factors in healthy plant availability factors (PAF; above normative levels) and improvement in plant load factor from 48% in FY23 to 65% in FY24 and 72% in H1FY25.
+As on December 31, 2024, 91% domestic fuel requirement is secured through long/medium-term contracts mitigating fuel availability and price risk to a large extent.
+Ratings also factor in healthy plant availability factors (PAF; above normative levels) and improvement in PLF from 48% in FY23 to 65% in FY24 and 69% in 9MFY25.

-CARE Ratings Limited (CARE Ratings) estimates earnings before interest, taxation, depreciation, and amortisation (EBIDTA) to sustain above ₹16,000 crore per annum for FY25 and FY26, given the long-term PPA tie-up, ramp up of the recently acquired plants, strong merchant realisations and overall buoyant power demand in the country.
+CARE Ratings Limited (CARE Ratings) estimates earnings before interest, taxation, depreciation, and amortisation (EBIDTA) to sustain above ₹16,000 crore per annum for FY26, given the long-term PPA tie-up, ramp up of the recently acquired plants, strong merchant realisations, and overall buoyant power demand in the country.

-Ratings are constrained on account of company's aggressive capital expenditure plans considering the stated goal of increasing operational capacity to 30 GW though organic/inorganic mode in the next 6-7 years.
-Capex for this expansion is estimated over ₹1,00,000 crore including FGD capex, which would be funded from internal accruals and external debt.
+Ratings are constrained due to company's aggressive capital expenditure plans, considering its stated goal of increasing operational capacity to 30 GW through organic/inorganic mode in the next 6-7 years.
+Capex for this expansion is estimated over ₹100,000 crore, including Flue-gas desulfurisation (FGD) capex, which would be funded from internal accruals and external debt.
 Successful commissioning of plants without major delays/cost overruns and healthy operational performance shall be a key monitorable.
 Ratings are also constrained by price and demand risks associated with merchant capacity.
 The exposure to state distribution utilities with weak-to-moderate financial profile exposes the company to counterparty credit risk.